-Learn about the role Probate Trusts play to ease the process on death of an insurance bond applicant.
+Understand how a Probate Trust can ease the process on death of an insurance bond owner

 A Probate Trust allows the funds to be speedily accessible to beneficiaries on the death of the settlor.